FreeSlave/desktopfile/README.md

 ### Implemented features

-**desktopfile** provides basic features like reading and running desktop files, and more:
+**desktopfile** provides basic features like reading and executing desktop files, and more:

 * [Exec](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s06.html) value unquoting and unescaping.
 Expanding field codes.
 * Can rewrite desktop files preserving all comments and the original order of groups.